dawnieando/100-days-of-code/log.md

 **Thoughts** Flew through week 1 on the Google course whilst in the airports yesterday.
 Today am onto week 2 but the quizes and exercises are much more practical code edits.

+### Day 8: February 23rd 2020

+**Today's Progress: Completed week 2 of the Google Python Automation Certification.
+Increasingly the challenges involve creating scripts from scratch or debugging script examples.
+Started Week 3 of the course early.
+Some very challenging exercises (for me anyway).

+**Thoughts** I can see increasingly where I can use Python in my everyday work.